 Place a wire rack in a baking sheet.
 If you don’t have one, line the baking sheet with parchment paper or tin foil.

-Lay out the XXL Maple Sugar Bacon Steaks so they are not touching.
+Lay the XXL Maple Sugar Bacon Steaks on to the rack or foil lined baking sheet so they are not touching.

 Apply a generous layer of Candied Bacon Rub over the surface of each XXL Bacon Steak.